roc-11/wsl-quiz/README.md

 ### Frameworks, Libraries & Programs Used

 * [Google Fonts](https://fonts.google.com/)
-  * Google fonts was used to import the fonts "Chivo", "Krub", and "Lato" into the style.css file.
+  * Google fonts was used to import the fonts "Palanquin Dark", "Roboto", and "Rubik" into the style.css file.
 These fonts were used throughout the project.
 * Font Awesome
-  * [Font Awesome](https://fontawesome.com/) was used on almost all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
+  * [Font Awesome](https://fontawesome.com/) was used on almost all pages throughout the website to import icons (e.g. button icons) for UX purposes.
 * CodeAnywhere
   * [CodeAnywhere](https://codeanywhere.com/signin) was used for writing code, commiting, and then pushing to GitHub.
   * IDE used to code the project.